Characters: Yu-Gi-Oh! Main Characters

 - Audience Surrogate: Intended as one for the audience.
 Kazuki Takahashi based the idea of Dark Yugi on a dream he thinks is common for children — when the situation is dire, Yugi becomes a stronger, older, more mature version of himself with magical powers and unparalleled skill and luck in games.

-- Back for the Finale: Many of the cards he used in the last duel were older cards the pharaoh no longer used, such as Summoned Skull and Swords of Revealing Light.
+- Back for the Finale: Many of the cards he used in the last game of the series were older Duel Monsters cards Dark Yugi no longer used, such as Daemon's Summon and Swords of Revealing Light.

-- Chick Magnet: Tea is his primary Love Interest, Rebecca declares him her boyfriend, and some one-off duelist from the second to last season of the anime thinks he's adorable.
+- Chick Magnet: Anzu is his primary Love Interest, in the anime filler (only) Rebecca declares him her boyfriend, and some one-off character from the last filler arc of the anime thinks he's adorable.

-- Not just in the first chapters - at the start of Millennium World, you find out that he and Jonouchi are still swapping porn tapes.
+- Covert Pervert: In chapter 2 of the manga, Yugi seems all too interested in the videotape with mosaic censoring that Jonouchi has watched.
+At the start of Millennium World, you find out that he and Jonouchi are still swapping porn tapes.
 And in the manga version of Duelist Kingdom when Mai first appears Yugi initially ogles her just as much as Jonouchi and Honda do.